-400 Additional Protocol II, Article 13(2); ICRC Customary International Humanitarian Law Study, Rule 1.
-See also ICRC Customary International Law Study, Rules 1-24. - Proportionality: "an attack against a military objective which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated is prohibited."401 - Precautions in attack: "...civilians shall enjoy general protection against the dangers arising from military operations".402 "In the conduct of military operations, constant care must be taken to spare the civilian population, civilians and civilian objects" and all feasible precautions must be taken with the "view to avoiding, and in any event to minimizing, incidental loss of civilian life, injury to civilians and damage to civilian objects."403
+404 Additional Protocol II, Article 13(2); ICRC Customary International Humanitarian Law Study, Rule 1.
+See also ICRC Customary International Law Study, Rules 1-24.

+of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated is prohibited."405

+Precautions in attack: "...civilians shall enjoy general protection against the dangers arising from military operations".
+406 "In the conduct of military operations, constant care must be taken to spare the civilian population, civilians and civilian objects" and all feasible precautions must be taken with the "view to avoiding, and in any event to minimizing, incidental loss of civilian life, injury to civilians and damage to civilian objects."
+407

 All States contributing to the international military forces in Afghanistan are signatories to the four Geneva Conventions of 1949.
 While not all troop-contributing States are signatories of Additional Protocol II 1977, they are still bound by the relevant rules of customary international humanitarian law applicable in non-international armed conflicts.
 Afghanistan deposited its instrument of accession to the 1980 Convention on Certain Conventional Weapons and all five of its protocols with the United Nations Secretary General on 1 July 2016.
-It should therefore come into force on 1 February 2017.404 The convention bans or restricts the use of specific weapons considered to indiscriminately affect civilians or cause unnecessary or unjustified suffering to combatants.
-Amended Protocol II on mines, booby traps, and other devices, and Protocol V relating to explosive remnants of war are particularly relevant to Afghanistan.405
+It should therefore come into force on 1 February 2017.
+He convention bans or restricts the use of specific weapons considered to indiscriminately affect civilians or cause unnecessary or unjustified suffering to combatants.
+Amended Protocol II on mines, booby traps, and other devices, and Protocol V relating to explosive remnants of war are particularly relevant to Afghanistan.